kameshkotwani/airflow-installation-docker/README.md

 3. If you wish to increase your airflow workers, you can do that by using the following command:
     - ``` bash
-        docker compose --profile flower --scale spark-worker=<number of workers you want> up -d
+        docker compose --profile flower --scale airflow-worker=<number of workers you want> up -d
         ```

     - Example if you want 3 workers and 1 master you can run the following command:
         ```bash
-        docker compose --profile flower --scale spark-worker=3 up -d
+        docker compose --profile flower --scale airflow-worker=3 up -d
         ```
-        Use this command only once, in future if you wish to increase your workers simply increase the spark-woker argument and after it is done, you can use `start-airflow.sh` file to normally start your containers.
+        Use this command only once, in future if you wish to increase your workers simply increase the airflow-woker argument and after it is done, you can use `start-airflow.sh` file to normally start your containers.